Bartzi/see/README.md

 ## FSNS Demo

 In case you only want to see how the model behaves on a given image, you can use the `fsns_demo.py` script.
-This script expects a trained model, an image and a char map prints you the predicted words in the image + the predicted bounding boxes.
+This script expects a trained model, an image and a char map and prints you the predicted words in the image + the predicted bounding boxes.
 If you download the model provided [here](https://bartzi.de/research/see), you could call the script like this:
 `python fsns_demo.py <path to log directory> model_35000.npz <path to example image> ../datasets/fsns/fsns_char_map.json`